jorenham/optype/README.md

 Scalar types with "flexible" length, whose values have a (constant) length that depends on the specific `np.dtype` instantiation.
-The scalar types are subtypes of either `np.character` or `np.flexible`.

 <table>
     <tr>